adlnet/xAPI-Spec/xAPI.md

 * Lowercase SHOULD be used to send case insensitive data.
 * Additional properties SHOULD* NOT be added to Statements unless explicitly allowed by this specification.

-Note that the LRS is recommended to reject Statements containing additional properties, and many do.
-Additional properties in Statements will mean that the statement will not be interoperable with all LRS, hence the strong recommendation above not to include additional properties in Statements.
+Note: The LRS is recommended to reject Statements containing additional properties.
+Additional properties in Statements would mean that the Statement would not be interoperable with all LRS.

 ###### LRS Requirements